-Applicants may apply for an FY24 Cultural Facilities Grant for the construction, renovation, or acquisition of a building, or the addition of permanent equipment that supports arts programming in the building.
+Applicants may apply for an FY26 Cultural Facilities Grant for the construction, renovation, or acquisition of an arts facility, or the addition of permanent equipment that supports arts programming in an arts facility.
 All facilities for which funding is being requested must be used for arts programs.
-The project for which support is being requested must start no earlier than November 1, 2023, and be completed no later than June 30, 2024.
+The project for which support is being requested must start no earlier than November 1, 2025, and be completed no later than June 30, 2026.

-If an arts organization is carrying out a very large capital project that will not be finished in its entirety by June 30, 2024, the applicant may apply for support for a single component or phase of that project that will be completed during the eligible timeframe.
+If an arts organization is carrying out a very large capital project that will not be finished in its entirety by June 30, 2026, the applicant may apply for support for a single component or phase of that project that will be completed during the eligible timeframe.